miseeger/NPocoMigrations/README.md

 }
 ```

 **Take care of your DbVersion setting in production!
-Never Overwrite migrationsconfig.json
+Never Overwrite `migrationsconfig.json`
 when re-deploying.
 Just copy it once when deploying your binaries, initially!**

-I set the `Copy to Output Directory` property for all the .json files needed for migrations
+In a desktop application the `Copy to Output Directory` property for all the .json files
-to `Copy if newer` and never change them in project, after they were initially deployed.
+needed for migrations should be set to `Copy if newer` and they should never be change in
+the project, itself after they were initially deployed.

+If your migrations reside in the `App_Data` folder of a web application then you have to
+set nothing at all.
+Just include your files in the web project and leave the `Copy to Output Directory`
+set to `Do not copy`.

 ## Migration scriptfiles